 The Handball Alley, within the Barracks, provided a daylight studio and a private space where the portraits were made.
 A number of visits were arranged over the years from 2015 to 2019, as the project developed and the breadth of the work was realised.
 Military training prepares soldiers to stand with confidence and pride for tasks such as ceremonial duties.
 This characteristic was brought to the work by each individual who stood before the camera.

-The Exhibition, comprising 58 portraits, is titled ‘The Bloods’ the name associated with the 3 Inf Bn.
+The exhibition, comprising of 58 portraits, was titled ‘The Bloods’ the name associated with the 3 Inf Bn.
 Founded in Donegal, the 3 Inf Bn is the only military unit to have consistently remained on military establishment tables since 1923, and is thus recognised as the oldest and most senior unit of the Defence Forces.

-Images portray roles such as the Sniper, Medic, Mechanic, Chef, Piper, Barber, Hurler, Machine Gun Operator and Veteran.
-Those depicted range from the Commanding Officer and the Sergeant Major, to new Recruits, and include Fionn, the Wolfhound Mascot of ‘The Bloods’ and his Handler.
+Images portrayed roles such as the Sniper, Medic, Mechanic, Chef, Piper, Barber, Hurler, Machine Gun Operator and Veteran.
+Those depicted ranged from the Commanding Officer and the Sergeant Major, to new Recruits, and included Fionn, the Wolfhound Mascot of ‘The Bloods’ and his Handler.
 Looking at these images we see the culture of the Defence Forces and are given unique insight of the ‘village behind the wall’ that is James Stephens Barracks; an integral part of Kilkenny City.

 You can look back and watch past talks here: